What Is This and How Does It Work

 Isabelle Chauffeton Saavedra, co-founder of the Life After Life Institute, trained as a scientific medium.
 She also formally trained in CRV, and her forte is the delivery of raw information.

-Dr. Melvin Morse and Isabelle Chauffeton Saavedra have created a method called Spiritual Sight.
+Isabelle Chauffeton Saavedra with others has created a method called Spiritual Sight.

 Controlled Remote Viewing and Spiritual Sight